bsubercaseaux/EmptyHexagonLean/ITP/slides.typ

   #let (uncover,) = utils.methods(self)

-  *Theorem* (Klein 1932). // WN: I don't think a citation exists for this Every 5 points in the plane contain a 4-hole. #pause
+  *Theorem* (Klein 1932). // WN: I don't think a citation exists for this Every set of 5 points in the plane contains a 4-hole. #pause

   _Proof._ By cases on the size of the convex hull.